pgudadhe/SystemC-Setup-for-VSCode-Windows/vscode_hello_world.md

 include(CPack)
 ```

-This cooncludes our environment setup for the SC_HelloWorld project.
+This concludes our environment setup for the SC_HelloWorld project.
 In the next article I will walk through the helloworld.cpp file.

 [Home](https://pgudadhe.github.io/)